 The front line of any potato production system is high-quality, productive seed from a high-performing cultivar.
-Defective, unproductive seed leads to a low stand that not only directly compromises the yield and quality of the crop, but also lowers the efficiency and cost-effectiveness of the nutrient and pest management programs.
-Seed health and productivity is determined by physiological condition and disease prevalence.
+Defective, unproductive seed leads to a low stand that not only directly compromises the yield and quality of the crop, but also lowers the efficiency and cost-effectiveness of nutrient and pest management programs.

 Certified seed stock shipments should be inspected and evaluated before accepting them.
 Visual inspections should be performed carefully, examining the seed closely for both external and internal symptoms.
-External bruises, wounds, and splits can indicate storage pathogen entry points.
 Seed also should be cut to inspect for internal symptoms, such as discoloration and rot, because sometimes these symptoms are not visible from the outside.
-Avoid planting symptomatic seed or use a seed treatment as necessary.

-Contact your local Extension office with questions about seed stock and for diagnostic help.
-Planting certified seed is only the first step to reducing seedborne diseases, and other integrated pest management strategies such as seed treatments and in-season disease monitoring also should be implemented to guarantee a productive potato crop.
+Planting certified seed is only the first step to reducing seedborne diseases.
+Other integrated pest management strategies such as seed treatments and in-season disease monitoring also should be implemented to guarantee a productive potato crop.